-This reform will save the state an estimated \$22 million.8 • HB 4460 reinvests the savings in probation supervision, and will also address gaps in funding for commitment reductions plans, so that probation departments have more tools to safely reduce incarceration and help people succeed on probation.
-Citations 3 Revocations for technical violations totaled 12,489 people in 2018.
+3 Revocations for technical violations total 12,489 people per year.
 Subtracting the number of people who absconded leaves 6,382 people sent to TDCJ each year on purely technical reasons.
 Presuming that 15 percent had a prior criminal record with violent or sexual offenses (the typical average), we can further reduce the number to 5,425.
 According to the Legislative Budget Board, 55.7% of revoked individuals (3,022 people) went to prison; we conservatively estimate they served 335 days at an average cost of \$52.52 per day (using the transfer facility rate), or \$53 million total.
 Another 38.2% (2,072 people) went to state jail; we estimate they served 150 days (based on past data requests to TDCJ) at an average cost of \$52.46 per day (using the state jail rate), or \$16 million total.
 As such, the combined estimated cost to the state for technical revocations is approximately \$70 million.
-Therefore, by instituting best practices and limiting time on technical revocations to 180 days, the state could save approximately \$22 million.
-5 TDCJ's "Report to the Governor" and Legislative Budget Board reports provide data on revocations for the past six years.
-In each year, revocations exceeded 10% of the felony direct and indirect populations, which were at least 33% of the nearly 70,000 people received by TDCJ each year according to the TDCJ "Statistical Report" for each of these years. https://www.tdcj.texas.gov/documents/Statistical_Report_FY2017.pdf 8 See calculation in citation #3.
+Therefore, by instituting best practices and limiting time on technical revocations to 90 days, the state could save approximately \$46 million.

+4 TDCJ's "Report to the Governor" and Legislative Budget Board reports provide data on revocations for the past six years.
+In each year, revocations exceeded 10% of the felony direct and indirect populations, which were at least 33% of the nearly 70,000 people received by TDCJ each year according to the TDCJ "Statistical Report" for each of these years.